vadimgierko/todo-app/README.md

     - define the closest physical next action & add it to NEXT ACTIONS list
   - if it mustn't be done now/ASAP, but you may be interested to do it in the future 👉 add it to SOMEDAY/MAYBE list

 Additionally, you can create separate lists for particular projects you're currently working on & put all project-related tasks there.
 But remember ⚠️ to always define the closest next physical action & to duplicate it into NEXT ACTIONS list (you can also mark this tasks as next action in parentheses inside a project).

+## 🚀 TODO:

+* all user's data must be deleted before user would be deleted
+* consider forcing user to resign in to prevent not deleting user after deleting all data, because of not recent log